 Gunna talk the talk and walk the walk at a bonsai of the vanities this Thurs at the Japan Society.
 Are you in New York?
 Do you adore small, expertly curated, finely cultivated things?
 Any interest in hearing some of your hardest hitting bonsai questions finally answered?
-Don’t be a stranger… I might even get you on The List oooh those tickets are selling mad FAST.
-XOXO
+Come one, come all!

 Chongqing’s traffic is unpredictable.
 Cars and trucks freewheel around pedestrians.
 Carts stacked high with produce do tottering loops.
 All is constant flux and motion, heedless of street signs: the ceaseless ebb of red, the flow of green.